DimitarSr/Firebase-Todo-App/README.md

 This is my first project using Firebase Authentication and Firebase Realtime Database. 🚀

 ⭐ If you like this project, don't forget to give it a star on GitHub! 🌟

+## ⚠️ Disclaimer
+This project was created for **educational purposes only**.
+It is not intended for production use.
+The code is open-source and can be modified or improved for learning and personal projects.